MubashirullahD/HTTP-file-downloader-/README.md

 2. Details of various metrics used to analyze the connection quality
 3. Socket programming in python
 4. Multi-threading in python

+Project done in extreme programming style with @mirzaabdulwahab1612